vlang/vsl/README.md

 ## Installation

+It is possible to optimize certain modules using different backends.
+For this there are some C dependencies that can be installed optionally.
-Because of C dependencies and other libraries, the easiest way to work with VSL is via Docker.
+If you want to use these C dependencies and other libraries, the easiest way to work with VSL is via Docker.
 Having Docker and VS Code installed, you can start developing powerful numerical simulations using VSL in a matter of seconds.
 Furthermore, the best part of it is that it works on Windows, Linux, and macOS out of the box.